dapplets/dapplet-docs/docs/ex03-widgets-interaction.md

 ---
-id: widgets-iteration
+id: widgets-interaction
-title: "Ex03: Widgets iteration"
+title: "Ex03: Widgets interaction"
 ---

 In this example we add two widgets to `POST` that interact.

-The initial code for this example is here: [ex03-widgets-iteration-exercise](https://github.com/dapplets/dapplet-template/tree/ex03-insertion-points-exercise).
+The initial code for this example is here: [ex03-widgets-interaction-exercise](https://github.com/dapplets/dapplet-template/tree/ex03-widgets-interaction-exercise).

 Here is `src/index.ts`: